the-turing-game/the-source-and-comments/README.md

 - VII.—CRITICAL NOTICE, by C. D. BROAD;
 - VIII.—NEW BOOKS, by MAURICE CRANSTON and MARTHA KNEALE.

-So, that you would get the idea of the overall context of the volume.
+...so, that you would get the idea of the overall context of the it.

 ## The preamble
 Let me quote: